La Chapelle, Savoie

-La Chapelle (/fr/; La Chapèla) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+La Chapelle (/fr/; Savoyard: La Shapéla) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Climate

 In 2010, the climate of the commune was a Type 1, according to a study by the French National Centre for Scientific Research based on a series of data covering the period of 1971–2000.
 In 2020, Météo-France published a typology of the climates of metropolitan France in which the commune is exposed to a mountain climate and is in the northern Alps climatic region, characterized by an annual rainfall of 1,200 to 1,500 mm, irregularly distributed in summer.

 From 1971–2000, the mean annual temperature is 10.5 °C, with an annual temperature range of 19.4 °C. The average annual rainfall total is 1,168 mm, with 9.6 days of precipitation in January and 9 days in July.
 From 1991–2020, the average annual temperature observed at the nearest Météo-France weather station, "Saint-Alban des Hurtières", in the commune of Saint-Alban-d'Hurtières, 7 km away per great-circle navigation, is 11.0°C and the mean annual precipitation total is 1,274.5 mm.
 For the future, the municipality's climate parameters estimated for 2050 according to different greenhouse gas emission scenarios can be consulted on a dedicated website published by Météo-France in November 2022.